Hon’ble former President of India (25 July 2012 to 25 July 2017)

 As the President, he reached out to millions in the country and abroad by starting a twitter account and an interactive Facebook platform to encourage their participation and involvement in several new innovative programmes of Rashtrapati Bhavan.
 They included workshops to sensitise people and promote schemes for environmental protection, gender equality, innovation and skill development, for which various In-Residence programmes were launched.
 Through this programme, artists/innovators/scholars/teachers/students were able to reside in Rashtrapati Bhavan as a guest of the President for up to a month.
 Here they interacted with important people, worked in the areas of their expertise in the quiet of the precincts and returned as change agents of the society.

-Another area of focused attention was innovation and its importance for the development of especially semi-urban and rural areas.
-To give innovations a platform for exhibition, celebrate and promote scientific temperament and technological innovation at the grass root level and disseminate information on them at a pan-Indian level, the Festival of Innovation was started at Rashtrapati Bhavan and held at regular intervals.
+Another area of focused attention was innovation and its importance for the development of semi-urban and rural areas.
+To give innovatiors a platform for exhibition and to celebrate and promote scientific temperament and technological innovation at the grass root level and disseminate information on them at a pan-Indian level, the Festival of Innovation was started at Rashtrapati Bhavan and held at regular intervals.

 Prominent among the new initiatives were the efforts taken to promote higher education in the country.
-Towards this goal, the Visitor’s Conferences of Vice Chancellors/Directors/Director Generals of Institutions of Higher Learning were held to formulate strategies, many of which are under implementation.
+Towards this goal, the Visitor’s Conferences of Vice Chancellors/Directors/Director Generals of Institutions of Higher Learning were held rugulary to formulate strategies.

 Taking the Presidency to the people, a 13-volume documentation of the history and the various aspects of Rashtrapati Bhavan was published besides providing online access to the library containing rare publications.